Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Somebody who would be that weird and vicious would have so many signs of mental illness and craziness that they would not be in possession of a ladder, let alone independent households, let alone paying their taxes.

-So if you did not take the person's property, because it was an emergency, you had every reason to believe that they would approve of it after the fact, and if in order for someone to prosecute you on taking their property, you have to have violated one of those two things, either it wasn't an emergency or you had, I mean, the fundamental one isn't the emergency.
+And if in order for someone to prosecute you on taking their property, you have to have violated one of those two things, either it wasn't an emergency or you had, I mean, the fundamental one isn't the emergency.

-The fundamental one is you had reason to believe they would give you permission after the fact, right?
+The fundamental one is do you had reason to believe they would give you permission after the fact, right?

-bucket of water on my front lawn because I'm playing water fights with my daughter and someone staggers up who's on fire, have they stolen from me by dumping the bucket of water over their head and saving their life?
+You know, like if I have a bucket of water on my front lawn because I'm playing water fights with my daughter and someone staggers up who's on fire, have they stolen from me by dumping the bucket of water over their head and saving their life?

 Of course not.